ProgramCrafter/salsa-iwj-otter/README.md

 on a convenationl Unix host.
 Currently, joining a game requires a unix shell account on the server.

-The game does not have a built-in text chat system, nor any other communication other than via moving the game pieces.
-I expect it to be used with a concurrent voice chat, or perhaps a concurrent text chat program.
-Right now the arrangements for the chat must be agreed by the players without help from the Otter server.
+I expect it to be used with a concurrent voice chat.

+The game server does not currently have a built-in text chat system.
+The game organiser can use the game server to distribute (and update) voice chat and info links.

 Right now Otter is in an alpha state.